Henry-Azer/Customer-Tracker-RESTAPIs/README.md

 ![All-Customers](https://github.com/Henry-Azer/Customer-Tracker-RESTAPIs/blob/master/src/main/resources/Images/AllCustomers.png?raw=true)

-• You can also obtain a specific customer by typing its ID in the Http with Get method behind the scenes using @PathVariable
+• You can also obtain a specific customer by typing its ID in the Http with Get method behind the scenes using @PathVariable.

 ![specific-Customer](https://github.com/Henry-Azer/Customer-Tracker-RESTAPIs/blob/master/src/main/resources/Images/SpecificCustomer.png?raw=true)

-• In the case of writing ID does not exist or writing any letters, there is @Exceptionhandler to review the existing Customers or any special Exceptions, it will be monitored and it will be that way:
+• In the case of writing ID does not exist or writing any letters, there is @ExceptionHandler to review the existing Customers or any special Exceptions, it will be monitored and it will be that way:

 ![Customer-Exception](https://github.com/Henry-Azer/Customer-Tracker-RESTAPIs/blob/master/src/main/resources/Images/CustomerException.png?raw=true)